 During a couple weekends in April 2016 I took part in the High Performance try-outs.
 They happened the evening before the Lone Star qualifier tournament.
 The first was on a Friday before the younger age groups competed Saturday through Monday.
 The second was on Thursday before the older age groups played Friday through Sunday.

 Each try-out was basically 4 hours.
 The first hour or so is administrative.
-The kids got checked in, measured (height and reach), and tested (block and approach jump, shuttle).
-After that it’s about evaluating the players in their positions and age groups.
-This takes place through a series of single position drills, then multiple position drills, and finally 6 v 6 action.
+The kids checked in, we measured height and reach, and tested block and approach jumps, plus a shuttle run.
+After that it was about evaluating the players in their positions and age groups.
+This took place through a series of single position drills, then multiple position drills, and finally 6 v 6 action.

-From a staffing perspective, coaches like myself who volunteer have two sets of duties.
-During the first part they either check kids in or test and measure.
+From a staffing perspective, coaches like myself who volunteer had two sets of duties.
+During the first part we either checked kids in or tested and measured.
 In both cases I was on the jump testing station, which involved using the Vert device.

-In the second part, the volunteers are either a court coach or an evaluator.
-Court coaches run the drills and games.
-Evaluators are responsible for assessing an assigned group of players.
+In the second part, the volunteers were either a court coach or an evaluator.
+Court coaches ran the drills and games.
+Evaluators assessed an assigned group of players.
 I was in the latter group both times around.
 The first week I had the outside hitters in the Select age group (born 2002-2003, so basically 14s).
 The second week I again had the outsides, but this time for the Youth group (2000-2001, basically 16s).
 This meant gauging the players on hitting, serve reception, defense, serving, and things like volleyball IQ.

-The first tryout was very big.
-I’m talking maybe 400 kids.
-The Select OH category I evaluated has 72 by itself.
+The first tryout was very big – maybe 400 kids.
+The Select OH category I evaluated had 72 by itself.
 The second tryout was probably only about half the size as the focus was more on the older kids.

 Get out and help